Skip to content

 "Create a survival horror world with health, sanity, and hunger.
 The player is trapped in an abandoned hospital.
 Sanity drops when they see disturbing things.
 At zero sanity, the AI should describe hallucinations."

-Studio AI will generate the entries, variables with AI instructions, and the rules that trigger at zero sanity — all correctly wired together.
+Studio AI will generate the entries, the variables with behavior rules, and the rules that fire at zero sanity — all correctly wired together.
+(Of course, giving the content of those entries one human review-and-polish pass yourself at the end makes the world far more brilliant ╰(°▽°)╯)

 Learn more about Studio AI